alicanarmttt/alicanarmttt/README.md

 <h1 align="center">Hi 👋, I'm Alican Armut</h1>
 <h3 align="center">A Passionate Developer From Turkey</h3>

  - 👋 Hello!
-I'm a 4th-year Computer Engineering student at Manisa Celal Bayar University.
-My coding journey began with game development using C#.
-During my long-term compulsory internship, I explored Windows Forms, C#, and .NET frameworks.
+I'm a Computer Engineering Graduate from Manisa Celal Bayar University.

 - 💻  My coding journey began with Unity game development using C#.
-Over time, I expanded my skills to include fundamental database concepts using SQL Server.
-Now, during my internship, I'm actively working on
+During my long-term compulsory internship, I expanded my skills to include Windows Forms, C#, and .NET frameworks.
-  Windows Form applications using C# and Visual Studio.

 - 🚀 Currently, I'm focused on enhancing my skills in frontend development, with a particular interest in React.
 I've been working on various React projects, applying key concepts such as component structure, state management, and the use of Redux Toolkit.